Rangerz132/spendguard-app/README.md

 ### Upcoming features

-- Implement the date comparaison (To Do)
-- Add a "Create Budget" page (To Do)
+- Add authentification (To Do)
 - Add an "Edit Profile" page (To Do)
 - Add tutorial (To Do)
+- Add a "Create Budget" page (To Do)
+- Implement the date comparaison (To Do)
 - Enhance responsiveness for different devices (To Do)

 ## Getting started